What are the different charcoals used in art?

 Brands are changing their recipe for compressed charcoal so these are my findings in 2019

-Red I like most, orange is ok.
+Red I like most, yellow is ok.

 Faber Castell says on their own website it’s smudging, so I think they see this as a benefit.
 Compressed Creta Colour has a plastic wrap around every stick, what’s not easy to unwrap.